ResourceDataInc/Centroid/dot-net/README.md

 var server = config.Database.ServerAddress; // => "my-server.local"
 ```

-#### ForEnviroment(environment)

-Typically, real-world applications have different configuration values depending on the environment.
-For example, you might have *dev* and *prod* environments that use different servers, user accounts, etc. However, applications usually have other configuration values that are the same across all environments.
-Centroid makes it easy to retrieve all the configuration values you need for a specific environment.

-In environment-based configuration, the top-level objects in the JSON represent the various environments.
-Place the configuration values that are the same across all environments within the *all* environment.
+### ForEnviroment Instance Method

+In the `Config` instance, you can use the `ForEnvironment` instance method to retrieve the configuration values for an environment.

+If you specify an environment in `ForEnvironment`, Centroid will merge the requested environment's configuration values with the values in *all*.
+Refer to [Examples in the Centroid Readme file] (../README.md#examples) for information on creating an environment-based JSON configuration file.

+With the following example, Centroid will merge the configuration for *prod* with the configuration for *all*; the result is then available from a new instance of `Config`.

 ```json
 {